Liam Fornadel

-Liam Paul Fornadel (born June 17, 1999) is an American professional football offensive guard for the New York Jets of the National Football League (NFL).
+Liam Paul Fornadel (born June 17, 1999) is an American professional football offensive guard.
 He played college football at James Madison.
-Fornadel has also played for the Winnipeg Blue Bombers of the Canadian Football League (CFL) and the DC Defenders of the United Football League (UFL) where in the latter he was part of the team's UFL Championship win.
+Fornadel has also played for the Winnipeg Blue Bombers of the Canadian Football League (CFL) and the DC Defenders of the United Football League (UFL) where in the latter he was part of the team's UFL championship win.

 College career

 Fornadel played college football at James Madison from 2017 to 2021, where he played in 54 games, starting in 41.